ONLYOFFICE/DocumentServer/ROADMAP.md

 * 150% scaling
 * Adding files to Favorites folder*
 * New chart types (line and scatter)
+* Hints on creating macros
+* New scheme for the spellchecker (local work)
 * Entering names for anonymous users

 \* Should be implemented in DMS as well